mocha-opts/awesome-stars-coconut/README.md

 ## SCSS

-*   [primer/css](https://github.com/primer/css) - The CSS design system that powers GitHub
+*   [primer/css](https://github.com/primer/css) - Primer is GitHub's design system.
+This is the CSS implementation

 ## Dockerfile